The Miranda rule/right is based on the historic Miranda v. Arizona case way back 1966.

 the court found that reading the Miranda rule was no longer necessary.

-Even if the Miranda rule weren’t read,
+Even if the Miranda rule didn’t read,

-lead to the suspect’s second degree murder conviction.
+lead to the suspect’s second-degree murder conviction.

 In this case

-the suspect who was in custody still wore the blood stains of his victim on his skin and clothing.
+the suspect who was in custody still wore the bloodstains of his victim on his skin and clothing.

 Since the authorities know that they still need to help the victim who is in immediate danger,